 I was short a couple fat quarters so added in a couple other fabrics.
 All patterned fabrics are by Ruby Star Society.
-The background fabric is Speckled in metallic white gold which I bought from Intown Quilters.
-The binding is from the new Jen Kingwell line called Grainline Woven (color blueberry).
+The background fabric is Speckled in Metallic White Gold which I bought from Intown Quilters.
+The binding is from the Jen Kingwell line called Grainline Woven (color blueberry).

 I just want to stop for a second and give a shout out to Rashida Coleman-Hale from Ruby Star Society for creating the Speckled collection.
 This is a great blender collection, but also works as background fabric or as a focal fabric.
 The Metallic White Gold is my favorite of the colors for background fabrics.
 In fact I have thought of buying a whole bolt of it because it is so good.
 It adds just the right amount of sparkly in the background without distracting away from the design of the quilt.